lucyparsons/OpenOversight/README.md

 ## Components

-* `OpenOversight`: the main web application and facial recognition code
+* `OpenOversight`: digital line up web application
 * `socmint`: scripts for gathering images from social media, currently just official police accounts
 * `etl`: scripts for taking primarily data dumps from FOIA and other organizations, cleaning them, and uploading them into our database
 * `database`: details of how our officer and image databases are set up